WesGough/Arkime/README.md

 ## Objective

-The Network Packer Indexer Implementation project aimed to design and implement a robust solution for capturing, indexing, and analyzing network packets in real-time using Arkime.
+The Network Packer Indexer Implementation project aims to design and implement a robust solution for capturing, indexing, and analyzing network packets in real time using Arkime.
 The project aimed to enhance network traffic visibility, improve incident response capabilities, and support cybersecurity threat detection by leveraging scalable and efficient packet indexing.

 ### Skills Learned